tr-o/SwitchBot-Data-Logger-for-Google-Sheets/README.md

 - `main_append_data_separate_sheets()`: The main function that fetches device data and writes it to the Google Spreadsheet.
 - `getDeviceStatus(deviceId, headers)`: Fetches the status data (temperature, humidity, and battery level) for a specific device.
 - `writeToSpreadsheet(deviceId, deviceName, temperature, humidity, battery)`: Logs the device data into a Google Spreadsheet, creating a new sheet if necessary.

+## Credits and Dependencies

+This project relies on the [SwitchBot API](https://github.com/OpenWonderLabs/SwitchBotAPI) by [OpenWonderLabs](https://github.com/OpenWonderLabs).
+The SwitchBot API is used for fetching data from SwitchBot devices, which is then logged and processed in this project.
+Please refer to the [SwitchBot API repository](https://github.com/OpenWonderLabs/SwitchBotAPI) for more information and documentation on the API.